NickDelfino/nextjs-with-redux-and-cloud-firestore/README.md

 This script is made with heroku in mind.
 There is a port variable that needs to be specified for it to run.
 Heroku needs this for deployment.

-## Live Demo

-To see how these ideas work in practice check out [whatsyourprob](https://whats-your-problem.herokuapp.com/).
-This sample project is its base.